-Content Marketing: make the buzz about your brand
+Content Marketing: Create the buzz about your brand

 This bigger picture is what content marketing refers to and you’d better believe it’s more than a picture – it’s video, audio, interactive, streaming, training, blogging, pinning, sharing and yes, liking, tweeting and #-tagging.
 Sounds like fun doesn’t it?
 Well, good content can certainly be entertaining, but it should also be relevant, useful and targeted to your audience.

 You might not be familiar with the term content marketing as yet, or still not be completely sure what the difference is between social and content marketing.
+So, what is content marketing?
 According to the Content Marketing Institute:

 “Content marketing is a marketing technique of creating and distributing relevant and valuable content to attract, acquire, and engage a clearly defined and understood target audience – with the objective of driving profitable customer action.”

 In a nutshell, you can take content marketing as a channel for lead generation that involves using social media to distribute and amplify your brand’s content over the web, across the airwaves and into the audience’s hearts.
 Because good content creates interest, arrests the mind and builds trust – which ultimately leads to a loyal customer base and a profitable customer relationship.
 And that’s why social media and content marketing goes hand-in-hand: because it all involves creating and maintaining a healthy and rewarding relationship between you and your audience i.e. the consumer.

 Content marketing provides new avenues regarding your inbound digital marketing strategy and can save you a lot of money in the long run – if you do it right.
 What exactly is a marketing strategy?
 A marketing strategy is the long term planning of business objectives that the company wants to achieve.
 To ensure you are employing the most effective online content strategy for your business, you need to hire specialists from an online marketing agency to show you how it’s done (and this is a bit of inbound marketing from Semantica).